CAEP Standard 4 is about program impact. We are asked to measure the following areas for our program completers:

 Impact on P-12 Student Learning

-- Our case study is being implemented in the academic year 2019 - 2020 to measure impact on P-12 student learning as well as observing 4 of our program completers in the classroom (three childhood completers and one adolescence completer).
-Attached are mid-way results.
+- Our case study was implemented in the academic year 2019 - 2020 to measure impact on P-12 student learning as well as observing 4 of our program completers in the classroom (three childhood completers and one adolescence completer).
+Attached are the results.

 Assessment Strategies for Impact on P-12 Learning: